 DAY 1 IN COPENHAGEN

-Keep in mind, that on Mondays most museums are closed, so you need to adjust the itinerary and – ideally – not visit on a Monday- or tweak the 3-day Copenhagen itinerary.
+Keep in mind, that on Mondays most museums are closed, so you need to adjust the itinerary and – ideally – not visit on a Monday.

 Visit Christiansborg Palace

-Start your day 1 at one of the most interesting sights in Copenhagen.
+Start your day 1 at one of the most interesting sights in the city.

 One place to visit, whether you visit in summer or winter, is Christiansborg Palace and it should not be missed on any Copenhagen itinerary.
 It is close to other main attractions in the city center yet located on the mini island of Slotsholmen.